jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         4) inspection
         5) rework
         6) follow-up
+        - Entry criteria are the criteria or requirements which must be met to enter a specific process
+        - Exit criteria are the criteria or requirements which must be met to complete a specific process
     - **Static application security testing (SAST)**: evaluates the security of software without running it by analyzing either the source code or the compiled application
     - **Dynamic application security testing (DAST)**: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else

 - 6.2.6 Misuse case testing
-    - **Misuse case testing**: AKA abuse case testing - used by software testers to evaluate the vulnerability of their software to known risks
+    - **Misuse case testing**: AKA abuse case testing - used by software testers to evaluate the vulnerability of their software to known risks;focuses on behaviors that are not what the org desires or that are counter to the proper function of a system/app
     - In misuse case testing, testers first enumerate the known misuse cases, then attempt to exploit those use cases with manual or automated attack techniques

 - 6.2.7 Test coverage analysis
-    - A test coverage analysis is used to estimate the degree of testing conducted against new software
+    - A test coverage analysis is used to estimate the degree of testing conducted against new software; to provide insight into how well testing covered the use cases that an app is being tested for
-    - **Test coverage** = number of use cases tested / total number of use cases
+    - **Test coverage**: number of use cases tested / total number of use cases
         - requires enumerating possible use cases (which is a difficult task), and anyone using test coverage calcs to understand the process used to develop the input values
     - Five common criteria used for test coverage analysis:
         - **branch coverage**: has every IF statement been executed under all IF and ELSE conditions?